content-left-bg.png

 Finance, Procurement and Facilities Division

-• provides guidance on the giving or receiving of, and reporting requirements for, gifts and benefits
+• provides guidance on the giving or receiving of, and reporting requirements for, gifts and benefits, including Guide for Gifts, Benefits, Incentives and Free Items, and Gifts and benefits (DoE employees only)

 • compiles the Gifts and benefits register for the department